isomerpages/nlb-biblioasia/_online-exclusive/My Childhood Memories: A Slice of Kampong Life.md

 Whenever I stayed with my grandfather, I would spend a lot of time in the kitchen observing my aunts as they cooked.
 Once, a chicken whose neck had been partially severed, escaped from my aunt’s grip leaving behind a bloody trail on the floor.
 Till today, I still shudder when I recall that scene.

 ![](/images/Online%20Only%20Articles/A%20Slice%20of%20Kampong%20Life/riding_a_bike.png)
-<div style="background-color: white;">Riding a bike in front of my grandfather’s house.
-He kept a dog and a number of chickens. <i>Illustrated by Ang Seow Leng.</i>
+<div style="background-color: white;">Author’s memory of kampong life by the seaside – An idyllic afternoon. <i>Illustrated by Ang Seow Leng.</i>
 </div>

 My grandfather passed away at a ripe old age of 103.
 I remember that he ate simply – just a bowl of rice porridge with steamed fish for breakfast.
 Lunch and dinner were also simple affairs, prepared by my fourth aunt.
 Similarly, grandmother was not a fussy eater.
 My grandparents never talked about what they used to eat back in their hometown of Jieyang.